Slavery History in Charleston

 Charleston is known for its lush plantations — many of which you can still visit.
 Yet thousands of men and women who worked these plantations did so under the harshest of conditions and paid the price for the prosperity the plantation owners enjoyed.

-If you’d like to receive a more in-depth history lesson on Charleston, we recommend joining our guided Charleston History Walking Tour during your visit.
-Even if you’ve only got three days in Charleston, you’ll be able to see plenty of lowcountry sites.
+If you’d like to receive a more in-depth history lesson on Charleston slavery history, we recommend joining our guided Charleston History Walking Tour during your visit.

 The Slave Triangle: Charleston’s Unique Location